Robert B. Johnston: Early career

-He then assumed command of 2nd Battalion, 8th Marines at Camp Lejeune, North Carolina from July 1981 to February 1983, and commanded the 8th Marine Regiment from 8 February 1983 to 22 May 1984.
-He was promoted to colonel in May 1983 while at Camp Lejeune.
-Johnston relinquished command of 8th Marines to Col. John P. Brickley.
+General officer

 Johnston was assigned to Quantico in May 1984 to assume command of Officer Candidates School.
 While serving in this capacity, he was selected for promotion to brigadier general in December 1986.
 He was advanced to that grade on August 21, 1987, and assumed duty as the Assistant Division Commander, 3rd Marine Division in September 1987.
 He was assigned additional duty as the Commanding General, 9th Marine Amphibious Brigade in November 1987.
 On May 26, 1988, General Johnston was assigned as the Commanding General, Marine Corps Base, Camp S.D.
 Butler.
 On May 4, 1990, he was promoted to major general and on June 15, 1990 he was assigned to United States Central Command as the Chief of Staff.

 In August 1990, he deployed with CENTCOM to Saudi Arabia, where he served as the Chief of Staff to General Norman Schwarzkopf during Operations Desert Shield and Desert Storm.
 In May 1991, he returned to MacDill Air Force Base, Florida and was assigned as the Deputy Commander in Chief and Chief of Staff, United States Central Command.

-He was advanced to lieutenant general on August 27, 1991, and assumed duty as Commanding General, I Marine Expeditionary Force and Commanding General, Marine Corps Base Camp Pendleton, California, on September 6, 1991.
+Johnston was advanced to lieutenant general on August 27, 1991, and assumed duty as Commanding General, I Marine Expeditionary Force and Commanding General, Marine Corps Base Camp Pendleton, California, on September 6, 1991.
 He relinquished command of Marine Corps Base at Camp Pendleton on June 19, 1992.
-In December 1992, as Commanding General of I MEF, Johnston lead U.S. and allied troops in a United Nations mandated mission to deliver relief supplies to Somalia.
+In December 1992, as Commanding General of I MEF, Johnston lead U.S. and allied troops in a United Nations mandated mission, Operation Restore Hope, to deliver relief supplies to Somalia.

 On July 8, 1993 he assumed his final assignment as Commander, Fleet Marine Force, Atlantic, II Marine Expeditionary Force and Marine Forces Europe on July 19, 1993.
-Lieutenant General Johnston retired in 1995 after 34 years of service in the U.S. Marine Corps.
+Lieutenant General Johnston retired on August 1, 1995 after 34 years of service in the U.S. Marine Corps.

+Personal life

+Johnston was a fitness enthusiast and a sports fan.
+He reportedly ran five miles every day and in his mid-fifties he achieved a perfect score on the Marine Physical Fitness Test.
+He was a fan of football, rugby, and soccer.